OmkarAcharekar/SearchEngine/README.md

 ## About

- Implemented Splay Tee data structure , to access recent data efficiently.
+ Implemented Splay Tree data structure , to access recent Data Efficiently.
 Standard Implementation using structures, nodes and classes have been used to implement this project.Splay Trees operations such as insertion, look-up and removal are performed in O(log(n)) amortized time.

 ## Key Features